mwznn/gh-semver/README.md

 # semver-gist
 Control versioning for different packages using gist file as persistence.
+For more info and how to do things, check the [semver page](https://semver.org/).

 ## Requirements